MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 <!-- Move this to the top?? -->
 # TODOs for successful client transition
   + Sign up for [Heroku](https://signup.heroku.com/)
-  + Be added as a collaborator to our current project (need email)
+  + Become a collaborator to our current project (need email)
   + Transfer project ownership
   + Know how to modify/remove Heroku variables
     + [Instructions](#soon)